christophstrasen/WorldObserver/docs/observations/rooms.md

 Notes:
 - `roomId` is derived from the first square of the room as `"x123y456z7"` (string) to avoid large engine IDs losing precision in Lua numbers.
+- `roomLocation` is the same value as `roomId`, provided as a clearer foreign-key name for joins.

 Engine objects:
 - Off by default; can be enabled in config via `facts.rooms.record.includeIsoRoom`, `.includeRoomDef`, `.includeBuilding`.